CTVA

 visitor in town and introduced himself as "the new owner of the 'Medicine

-Bow Banner'" who was also its "star reporter" and had to "buy the paper to
+Bow Banner'" who was also its "star reporter" and had to "buy the

 get there."
 But apparently Tom didn't last long as the "Banner"